simorgh1/s3-publisher/README.md

 Using **deploy.sh** script, it would validate the sam template, build and deploy it to the configured aws region.
 It also adds the missing lambda notification.

-After deployment, please configure the environment variables for the authorizer and publish test artifacts lambda functions.
+After deployment, please configure the environment variables for the authorizer and publish artifacts lambda functions.

 ## Test

-For testing the functionality, switch to the test folder and run *upload-log.py* command, it will authenticate the client and get the signed url for uploading a test file to s3 bucket.
-The idea of this solution is, since S3 supports only a single file per upload, we pack our files in this example 2 files as tar.gz and upload that to S3 where it will be unpacked and processed by publishArtifacts lambda function.
+For testing the functionality, switch to the test folder and run *upload-log.py* command, it will get the api endpoint url, pack both log files, then authenticate the client and get the signed url for uploading the packed file to s3 bucket.
+The idea of this solution is, since S3 supports only a single file per upload, we pack our files, in this example 2 files as tar.gz and upload them to S3 where it will be unpacked and processed by *publishArtifacts* lambda function.
 Please update the authorization environment variable according to the environment value you set in the authorizer function.
-For more information, look into the AuthorizerAPIKey variable in the sam template.
+For more information, look into the *AuthorizerAPIKey* variable in the sam template.

 ```python
 /workspaces/s3-publisher/app/test (main) $ python3 upload-log.py test-log1.xml test-log1.json